The Immune-Aging Project

 Webinar: Burstcast

-1. Concept Hook (10 min): We start with a relatable story to frame the big scientific question.
+1. Concept (10 min): We start with a relatable story to answer the audience's unspoken question: 'Why should I care?

-2. Bold Claim (5 min): The dialogue zeroes in on the one provocative, measurable claim the scientist is making.
+2. Scientific Claim (5 min): The dialogue zeroes in on the one provocative, measurable claim the scientist is making.

 A stylized image of a microphone representing the Burstcast webinar format